ArtScienceCA/DataScienceforPublicHealth/README.md

 more managing of files, renaming files, traditional way, local version, edit file and upload to git hub
     now can work on websit
+markdown, (mark up language), where you give computer instructions and renders as a pretty document, XML, HTML, Laytech, Markdown(.md)
+# sign gives you a section
+## subsection
+### subsubsection(

+1. ordered lis
+2. ordered list continued

+* bullet list
+* bullet list coninued

+  **Bold**
+  *Italic*

+  in collab in google and jupiter lab extension for VS code , table of contents